Upcoming Seminars

 To enrol please click here.

-This is the third in a series of seminars to be conducted this year on a wide variety of topics on dog behaviour by award winning trainer, Danielle Dickinson.
+This is the sixth in a series of seven seminars to be conducted this year on a wide variety of topics on dog behaviour by award winning trainer, Danielle Shelbourne.
 Enrol now, places strictly limited.

 This seminar is for people only, please leave your dogs at home